Meet The Team

 Jason Andera, Reporter and Producer

 You’ll see Jason on the sidelines and in the studio talking about high school sports throughout the year.
-Jason Andera is the producer and host of the network’s high school sports show, Varsity Sports Live, and lead producer on Midco Sports Tonight.
+Jason Andera is the producer and host of the network’s high school sports show, Varsity Sports Live.
 He’s been covering sports at the high school level since he started the KSFY Pigskin Preview in 1999.
 Jason grew up in Sioux Falls, graduated from Lincoln High School and went on to receive his degree in Mass Communication at the University of South Dakota.

 David Brown, Reporter and Producer

 David Brown joined Midco Sports Network in November 2012.
 As a reporter and producer, David's primary responsibilities include covering NSIC athletics and contributing to Midco Sports Magazine.
 David also does play-by-play for all NSIC games.
 David graduated from the University of Minnesota in 2008 with a double major in broadcast journalism and political science.
 After graduation, he worked for more than four years at KELO-TV in Sioux Falls as a sports reporter and weekend news anchor.